jaymulins65/mlops-pipeline/README.md

 # mlops-pipeline

-### This project helps me to create the Machine learning pipeline and deploy the project as docker containers on server
+### This project is demonstrate the Machine learning pipeline and deploy the project as docker containers on server